MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 	- Team chests
 	- Indestructible blocks under the flag.
 The minimum is 5x5 blocks, with the flag on top of them in the center.
 	- "Indestructible Barrier Glass" (`ctf_map:ind_glass`) around the sides of the world (You don't need it on the ceiling)
 	- "Indestructible Red Barrier Glass" (`ctf_map:ind_glass_red`) for the build-time wall.
-This will disappear once the match begins, if the barrier area covers it (More on that later).
+This will disappear once the match begins.
+(More on that later)
 	- "Indestructible Red Barrier Stone" (`ctf_map:ind_stone_red`) for underground build-time wall.
-This will turn into stone(`default:stone`) once the match begins, if the barrier area covers it (More on that later).
+This will turn into stone(`default:stone`) once the match begins.
+(More on that below)

+The positions the `Indestructible Red Barrier` and the `Indestructible Red Barrier Stone` are automatically calculated when you save the map.
 If you wish to save your map for later edits, follow the note in the section about exporting the map.

 ### 5. Fill out information about the map